micrittenden/AgentBasedModeling/HW/Data_Science_Insight_1/README.md

 #### Description of model:

-The weatherization model was developed using the open-source software platform NetLogo (Wilensky, 1999).
+"The weatherization model was developed using the open-source software platform NetLogo (Wilensky, 1999).
 In this model, 29 “household” agents interact with one another in a social network and make decisions about weatherizing their homes over a period of 24 simulated months.
 The ABM contains four main sub-models: 1) “Initialization,” 2) “Agent Satisfaction Evaluation,” 3) “Information Sharing,” and 4) “Agent Decision Making.”
 The “Initialization” sub-model is run once at the beginning of each simulation run.
-The remaining four sub-models are run in sequence in each monthly time-step.
+The remaining four sub-models are run in sequence in each monthly time-step."
+(Shenk et al 262)

 #### Results:

-"The youth participants recognized how they (and their actions) can contribute to greater positive change in their community (Des Moines, Iowa)."
-(Shenk et al 262)
+The youth participants recognized how they (and their actions) can contribute to greater positive change in their community (Des Moines, Iowa).